ChristofferEastcastle/online-shop/README.md

 The flow is like this:

 Add order `POST /api/order` -> Pay that order `POST /api/payment` -> The payment service will now inform order-service that payment is done.
 The order-service will then notify shipping-service of payment and will then ship it.

+The one thing really bugging me was that I could not get testcontainers to work.
+I tested with multiple different approaches, from googling different resources and also this [repo](https://github.com/arcuri82/testing_security_development_enterprise_systems).\
+You can have a look at my different approaches in the folder `unimplemented`.